FoxyNPF/foxynpf.github.io/_posts/2019-1-20-Remcos RAT Analysis.md

 A common tactic used by attackers to infected a machine is to send a phishing email which contains a malicious office document.
 The documents often use macros which have been configured to download the malware from a compromised website.

 However in this example when opening the document there is no prompt to enable macros.
-Instead he document launches a process called 'EQNEDT32.EXE':
+Instead the document launches a process called **'EQNEDT32.EXE':

 ![Procmon](/images/remcos/remcos_ph.png)